 This research contributes significantly to the academic community by combining machine learning models and SHAP analysis with interactive data visualizations to explore the dynamics of COVID-19-related tweet volumes.
 Traditional methods of analyzing social media data often rely on static visualizations, which may limit the depth of insights that can be drawn from the data.
 By integrating interactive tools, such as the SHAP summary plots and global distribution maps, our study advances the field by making complex datasets more accessible and interpretable.
 This approach allows researchers, policymakers, and the public to better understand how temporal and geographical factors influence the spread of information on social media during the pandemic.

-6. Intellectual Merit and Practical Impacts:
+Intellectual Merit and Practical Impacts

 A unique aspect of our study is the use of SHAP analysis to explain the impact of temporal and geographical features on tweet volumes.
 While many studies focus solely on statistical models to predict tweet activity, incorporating SHAP analysis provides transparency and interpretability, enabling users to understand the contributions of specific features in the model’s predictions.
 By offering detailed visualizations that show the relative importance of features such as “Is Weekend” and “Month,” we provide a more nuanced understanding of how these factors drive social media engagement.
 This combination of machine learning and SHAP analysis sets our work apart, offering a methodology that can be applied to a wide range of social media studies, not just in public health but in other fields such as political science, marketing, and communications.